Charles Kilpatrick (cyclist): Cycling and stunt career

 Kilpatrick also diversified his act, including shooting clay pigeons while riding a unicycle and incorporating trick roller skating into his act.

 By 1900, The New York Herald was declaring that Kilpatrick was "the most sensational act ever presented to a N.Y. public" and the press was reporting breathlessly on shows where Kilpatrick was causing spectators' faces to turn white and ladies to avert their gaze from what they believe will be certain death.

 Although Kilpatrick took great safety precautions, even he could not avoid accidents, such as in Spokane, Washington in 1903 when an errant stone in his path led to a crash resulting in injuries.
 During the 1905 Lewis and Clark Centennial Exposition in Portland, Oregon, Kilpatrick performed several stunts throughout the month of July starting on Independence Day (July 4).
 The stunts included multiple performances of his signature bicycle ride down a flight of stairs and an automobile "dash" down a 140-foot ramp.
 Kilpatrick built a human roulette wheel, which was featured as an amusement exhibit at the 1909 Alaska–Yukon–Pacific Exposition in Seattle, Washington.

 Kilpatrick continued to tour internationally, performing "in every large city on the face of the globe", including to Australia in 1912, where it was reported that he was "creating an absolute furore at every performance", and the press continued to report on his achievements, including his swim across the Mississippi River at Alton, Illinois on a dare, dealing with driftwood and a swift current.
 Such was his fame, Kilpatrick gained an endorsement from the Duncan yo-yo company and was later employed by the North American Accident Insurance Company to cover the entertainment industry.
 His move into insurance was met with "considerable success" as Kilpatrick regaled prospective customers with anecdotes of the old vaudeville days.

 In 1926 Kilpatrick announced that, starting 1 January 1927, he would travel around the world "for the purpose of securing data for a special story."
-However, this did not occur as Kilpatrick died in Danville, Illinois on 30 September 1927, aged 58, and was buried in Spring Hill Cemetery and Mausoleum in Danville.
+However, this did not occur as Kilpatrick died in Danville, Illinois on 30 September 1927, aged 58.

 Bircus Brewery in Ludlow, Kentucky created a stout called "Kilpatrick's One Legged" in honor of the cyclist.